 (b) A certificate holder licensed by another state who establishes a principal place of business in this state shall request the issuance of a certificate from the board prior to establishing the principal place of business.
 The board shall issue a certificate to the person if the person's individual certified public accountant qualifications, upon verification, are substantially equivalent to the certified public accountant licensure requirements of this chapter or the person meets equivalent requirements as the board prescribes by rule.
 Residents of this state who provide professional services in this state at an office location in this state shall be considered to have their principal place of business in this state.

 (a) The board shall charge a fee for each application for initial issuance or renewal of a certificate or temporary military certificate under this section as provided in paragraph (b).
-The fee for the temporary military certificate is $100.

 (b) The board shall charge the following fees: